GoogleChrome/developer.chrome.com/site/en/docs/webstore/set-up-account/index.md

 Publisher name (Required)
 : Appears under the title of each of your extensions.
 If you are a [verified publisher][verified-publisher], you can display an official publisher URL instead.

-Add email (Required)
+Verify your email (Required)
 : Only displayed under your extensions' contact information.
 Any notifications will be sent to your Chrome Web Store developer account email.
+See [Verify your email address](#verify-contact-email) for details

 Physical address (Required in some circumstances)
 : Only items that offer functionality to purchase items, additional features, or subscriptions must include a physical address.